Skip to main content

 Reporting Dates: File reports quarterly, unless an election is held before the next quarterly report is due.
 If an election is held use the reporting information below.

-Filing schedules will be assigned within Guardian 2.0 for Candidates and Committees by the Commission for Local Government (counties, municipalities, independent school districts, or technology center districts).
+Filing schedules will be assigned within the Guardian system for Candidates and Committees by the Commission for Local Government (counties, municipalities, independent school districts, or technology center districts).

 County Candidate Checklists